 Sprint filed a second suit against Charter on December 2, 2017 in the United States District Court for the District of Delaware.
 This suit alleges infringement of 15 patents related to the Company's provision of VoIP services (ten of which were already asserted against Legacy TWC in the matter described above).
-Charter is investigating the allegations and will vigorously defend this case.
-While the Company is unable to predict the outcome of its investigations, it does not expect that this litigation will have a material effect on its operations, financial condition, or cash flows.
+Charter will vigorously defend this case.
+While the Company is unable to predict the outcome of this Sprint suit, it does not expect that this litigation will have a material effect on its operations, financial condition, or cash flows.

 Sprint filed a third suit against Charter on May 17, 2018 in the United States District Court for the Eastern District of Virginia.
 This suit alleges infringement of three patents related to the Company's video on demand services.
-The Company is investigating the allegations and will vigorously defend this case.
-While the Company is unable to predict the outcome of its investigations, it does not expect that this litigation will have a material effect on its operations, financial condition, or cash flows.
+The Company will vigorously defend this case.
+While the Company is unable to predict the outcome of this litigation, it does not expect that this litigation will have a material effect on its operations, financial condition, or cash flows.